 DIY Snow groomer worth the cost?

+A homemade snow groomer or DIY snow groomer can be made using a few basic materials and tools, but still takes time which is money.
 Our groomers may not be least expensive but in the long run, and sometimes the short run, they will save you money.
 They last for many years.
 Having adjustable parts for changing snow conditions is important.
 They are lightweight enough to be pulled by snowmobiles and much smaller machines than many homegrown devices.
 Professionally built and tested means they can be used to groom miles and miles of snow and not wear out.
 DIY versus proven Snow groomers that last?

 Inexpensive DIY snow groomer, maybe not so much.